vilicvane/monoid-javacard/README.md

 ### Command authentication

 Command authentication is done by PIN validation.
-A request must provide either an access PIN (for MonoidApplet-managed access) or a safe PIN.
+A request must provide either an access PIN or a safe PIN.

+- Access PIN: for commands that would not result in keys/data revealed.
+- Safe PIN: for commands that could result in keys/data revealed.

 ```ts
 type AuthRequest = {